 3. Film equipment used by student filmmakers is often unreliable.

 Sometimes if they're borrowing equipment from their educational institution, student filmmakers are using equipment that has been through many hands.
 And because students are learning how to organise themselves, how to work with the equipment, and how to think through problems, sometimes they make technical mistakes.
 They accidentally delete important footage.
 Or a camera stops working.
 Or they don't make a back up of their material.
 Or they lose their SD card on location.
 These are all common fails of student filmmakers!

 If the reason you're acting in a student film is the hope that you'll get a good snippet of footage for your own showreel, you might be disappointed if you never get a copy.
 Like all other kinds of students, sometimes student filmmakers never finish and hand in their assignments!
 Films can be complex projects and sometimes a student filmmaker will decide they've chosen the wrong career and drop out of their course midway through a project.
 So in this instance, a film you were in may never see the light of day.

 Lecturers in filmmaking frequently chuckle about the fact that student filmmakers love writing horror films - especially zombie films, but also films about dark social themes.
 So there's not a huge variety of material in the student filmmaking landscape.
 If you come across a student film that's quite different, you can be sure you've hit on something special.

-So a student filmmaking experience can either be negative or positive – or a mixture of both.
-If everything does go according to plan, though – you may meet a great contact.
+So a student filmmaking experience can either be negative or positive - or a mixture of both.
+If everything goes according to plan, though, you may meet a great contact.
 You may have a fun time.
 You may learn something new.
-And you may walk away with a copy of the film as a memento of your experience.
+And you may walk away with a film as a memento of your experience.